 - Assembly ID: the id of the assembly (typically genbank assembly accession numbers), as specified by the reference database.

-- Combined Abundance: total number of reads for the taxa across all samples
+- Combined Abundance: total number of reads for the taxa across all samples.
+This number may be length adjusted as explained above.

 - Min, Max, Mean, Median and Std: respectively minimum, maximum, mean, median and standard deviation of the number of reads for the taxa across all samples